 What is physics?
 Physics is the study of matter and the movement of that matter through the space and time of the universe.
 It’s one of the fundamental sciences, and covers a huge range of subjects.
 Today, we’re sharing 4 basic physics concepts with you to help you understand this subject.

 If you’re a generalist seeking general knowledge, check out our Knowledge Rehab subject.
-If you need more help learning physics specifically, check out the Brainscape apps for Physics 101 or MCAT Physics.
+If you need more help learning physics specifically, check out the Brainscape flashcards for Physics 101 or MCAT Physics.

 The 4 Most Fundamental Physics Concepts